w-yeehong/tp/docs/UserGuide.md

 * The new patient can now be found in the list of patients in Covigent.

-#### 5.2.2 Delete a patient: `deletepatient`
+#### 5.2.2 Delete a patient: `deletepatient` (Yun Qing)

-You can use this command to delete the details of the existing patient identified by his/her name from Covigent.
+Delete the details of the existing patient identified by his/her name from Covigent.

 Format: `deletepatient NAME`

 Additional Information:
 * `NAME` **must match exactly with the name of the patient that was input into Covigent previously** and is case-insensitive.
+* If the patient to be deleted was allocated a room previously, the room will be updated to unoccupied in Covigent.

 Example(s):
 * `deletepatient Mary Doe` The patient details of Mary Doe will be deleted from Covigent.

 Expected Outcome: <br>
-The result display shows a success message "Deleted Patient: Mary Doe" and the details of Mary Doe.
-If the patient to be deleted was allocated a room previously, the room will be updated to unoccupied in Covigent.
+* Using the first example, the result box displays the message "Deleted Patient: Mary Doe Temperature: 37.0 Period of stay: 14 Sep 2020 to 28 Sep 2020 Phone: 98765432 Age: 22  Comment: Vegan,asthmatic".
+* The deleted patient can no longer be found in the list of patients in Covigent.

 #### 5.2.3 Edit Patient Details: `editpatient`